angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ### Putting things together

-Now that we have created the notifier that tells us when the signalling period ends, we can put things together.
+Now that we have created the notifier that tells us when the signalling period has to be over, we can put things together.
-What we want to terminate is the individual signal stream that is the press event is mapped to.
+What we want to terminate is the individual signal stream that the press event is mapped to.
 Right now, we convert each trigger press event to to an endlessly emitting signal event stream.
 This is the part we have to change: We want the signalling to eventually come to an end.
 It is therefore important to apply the `takeUntil()` operator to the inner mapped Observable, not to the outer stream that is derived from `press$`.